ng-nihal/api-tester/README.md

 A modern, developer-friendly API testing tool built with React and TypeScript.
 Similar to Postman, but runs directly in your browser.

+Nihal: Only if it works here, is it ready to integrate.
+NOT on Postman or local machines.

 ## Features

 - 🚀 Test REST APIs with support for all HTTP methods